 Experiment and reevaluate

-Procrastination is a complex problem, and different people will benefit more from different solutions to it.
+It’s important to keep in mind that there is no single cure for procrastination: procrastination is a complex problem, and different people will benefit more from different solutions to it.

 This means that there isn’t a single right way to get yourself to stop procrastinating.
 Rather, the best approach to dealing with this issue is to try and understand your procrastination as best as you can, and to then try out different solutions, until you find the ones that work best for you.